Rich-poor divide deepens over aid to cope with global warming

 One of the most contentious issues at U.N. talks has long been climate finance, or money put aside to help developing countries cut emissions and adapt to a changing climate.

-The charity Oxfam has estimated that climate aid has totalled between $7.6 billion and $16.3 billion so far this year.
+The charity Oxfam has estimated that climate aid has totaled between $7.6 billion and $16.3 billion so far this year.

 At the talks, Japan promised $16 billion over three years and on Wednesday Norway, Britain and the United States also pledged $280 million to sustain the world's forests.